almreis/Synthetic_Ladder/README.md

 6) S1.Expected_Abundance: expected abundance for k-mer in sample 2
 7) Type: origin of the k-mer (synthetic ladder or bacterial)

-script.Rmd contains the R code to visualise the variation between samples 1 and 2 and also normalize them though using the Synthetic DNA Ladder.
+script.Rmd contains the R code to visualise the variation between samples 1 and 2 and also normalize them by using the Synthetic DNA Ladder.

 script.pdf is the output of the R Markdown in PDF format.